114th Infantry Regiment (United States): Cold War

 The 114th Infantry was inactivated on 16 November 1945 at Camp Chaffee, Arkansas.
 It was relieved on 9 July 1946 from assignment to the 44th Infantry Division.
 The regiment, less the 3rd Battalion, was reorganized and federally recognized on 8 October 1946 as the 214th Infantry with headquarters at Paterson; the 3rd Battalion, 114th Infantry, was reorganized and federally recognized on 17 February 1947 as the 114th Armored Infantry Battalion, with headquarters at Woodbury, and assigned to the 50th Armored Division.
-The ;ocation of headquarters, 214th Infantry, was changed on 1 February 1947 to Newark.
+The location of headquarters, 214th Infantry, was changed on 1 February 1947 to Newark.
 The 216th Infantry was reorganized and redesignated on 15 May 1949 as the 216th Armored Infantry Battalion and assigned to the 50th Armored Division.
 The 114th and 216th Armored Infantry Battalions were consolidated on 1 March 1959 and the consolidated unit was reorganized and redesignated as the 114th Infantry, a parent regiment under the Combat Arms Regimental System, to consist of the 1st and 2nd Armored Infantry Battalions, elements of the 50th Armored Division.
 On 31 January 1963, the regiment was reorganized to consist of the 1st and 2nd Battalions, elements of the 50th Armored Division, on 1 February 1968 to consist of the 1st Battalion, and on 1 July 1975 to consist of the 1st and 2nd Battalions.
 On 1 May 1989, the regiment was withdrawn from the Combat Arms Regimental System and reorganized under the United States Army Regimental System.
 It was reorganized on 1 September 1991 to consist of the 1st Battalion, an element of the 50th Armored Division.